 The following steps should be taken to prevent future moth attacks:

-- Keep your house as clean and dust-free as possible – vacuum and dust regularly, especially the wardrobe space and clothing storage areas.
+Keep your house as clean and dust-free as possible – vacuum and dust regularly, especially the wardrobe space and clothing storage areas.
 The wardrobe should be cleaned out thoroughly a couple of times a year – perhaps when you are rotating the clothes with the seasons.
-Re-line drawers with lavender or cedar-scented lining paper eg. Cedar Rose Draw Liners from The White Company.
+Re-line drawers with lavender scented lining paper.
 The bedroom/dressing room, along with the rest of the house, should be deep cleaned once every month to prevent a build up of dust and dirt.
 Deep-cleaning is a thorough clean where furniture is moved and cleaned underneath, inside and out.
 Every surface, nook and cranny is thoroughly dusted, cleaned and vacuumed.

-- Utilise insect repellents to deter the pests.
+Utilise insect repellents to deter the pests.
 Lavender sachets or cedar wood blocks are the Lady’s Maid’s particular favourites as they are natural and will also make the clothes smell nice.
-John Lewis and Lakeland Ltd sell good ranges; Cologne & Cotton also sells some pretty lavender sachets.
+Hangerworld, John Lewis and Lakeland Ltd sell good ranges.
+Liberty London have some pretty fabric lavender sachets too.
 Replace or re-fill every season as the moth-repelling properties will wear off over time.